This classic baked teriyaki chicken casserole recipe is easy to make and the perfect crowd pleasing recipe for a busy weeknight dinner or potluck.

-- 1 small package (found in produce department) stir fry vegetables including broccoli, sprouts, carrots and snow peas
+- 1 Package Stir Fry Vegetables, found in produce department, including broccoli, sprouts, carrots and snow peas

 - Make the fried rice per the link above.3 Cups [Fried Rice]

 - Heat the oven to 350 degrees.

-- in a small bowl, stir together the water and cornstarch. add 1 teaspoon of the hot soy mixture to the cornstarch mixture and then slowly pour everything into the boiling soy mixture, whisking until it begins to thicken. set aside.
+- Add 1 teaspoon of the hot soy mixture to the cornstarch mixture and then slowly pour everything into the boiling soy mixture, whisking until it begins to thicken.
+Set aside.

 - Place the chicken in a baking dish and pour 1 cup of the teriyaki sauce over the chicken.1 Chicken Breast

 - Bake for 30 minutes, remove from the oven and shred.